gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

    to use that buffer with `gl.bindBufferRange` so only 2 calls.

-2. You can save different sets of uniforms buffer objects
+2. You can have different sets of uniforms buffer objects

+   First some terms.
+A Uniform Block is a collection of uniforms defined in a shader.
+A Uniform Buffer Object is a buffer that contains the values a Uniform Block will use.
+You can create as many Uniform Buffer Objects as you want and bind one of them to a particular Uniform Block when you draw.

-   For example, you could have 4 uniform buffer blocks defined in a shader.
+   For example, you could have 4 uniform blocks defined in a shader.

    * A global matrix uniform block that contains